Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Results

-From the F-score point of view, we can see that the combination of all three sensors does not outperform the others remarkably.
-Moreover, in the case of the evaluation of the `human' space, the $F_1$ values are almost the same for all combinations containing the pressing pad.
-Interestingly, the pair without the pressing pad is the second-best combination for the `robot' space, followed by the combination of the pressing pad and the robot proximity cover.
-The $F_1$ results show the difference between the covered spaces by individual sensors, e.g., the pressing pad is more suitable for the `human' space than two other sensors and even their combination.
+From the F-score point of view, we can see that the combination of all three sensors does not outperform the other sensor combinations remarkably.
+Moreover, in the case of the evaluation of the `human' space, the $F_1$ values are almost the same for all combinations containing the pressure pad.
+Interestingly, the pair without the pressure pad is the second-best combination for the `robot' space, followed by the combination of the pressure pad and the robot proximity cover.
+The $F_1$ results show the difference between the covered spaces by individual sensors, e.g., the pressure pad is more suitable for the `human' space than the two other sensors and even their combination.

 For the $\kappa$ results, the trends are very similar to those of the $F_1$ results.
 However, the relative differences between combinations are larger, mainly for the `robot' space.
-The triplet is followed by the pairs containing the pressing pad and the pressing pad alone.
-These results suggest that using a pair of sensors instead of all three sensors can have a better price--performance ratio.
+The triplet is followed by the pairs containing the pressure pad and the pressure pad alone.
+These results suggest that using a pair of sensors instead of all three sensors can have a better price--performance ratio in these scenarios.

-Figure \ref{fig:exp2_octomap} shows the occupancy voxels for the triplet, the pressing pad with the robot proximity cover, and the pressing pad with the RGB-D camera combinations.
+Figure \ref{fig:exp2_octomap} shows the occupancy voxels for the sensor combinations.
 For each combination, the variant with the highest `human' space values of $F_1$ and $\kappa$ for Scene 2 is shown.